-PHOTOS: Shraddha Kapoor Celebrates Birthday With Special Kids At NGO
+PHOTOS: Shraddha Kapoor Celebrates Birthday With Special Kids At An NGO

-Shraddha Kapoor turns a year older and marking her day as she continues to spread smiles, the actress celebrated her day with the kids at an NGO.
-No doubt, Shraddha is the most loved actress of the industry and has created a nest in the hearts of the audience, with a loyal fanbase.
+Shraddha Kapoor turns a year older and to mark her special day, she decided to spread smiles. the actress celebrated her day with the kids at an NGO.
+No doubt, Shraddha is the most loved actress of the industry and has earned a place in the hearts of the audience and has a loyal fanbase.
 But, to begin the celebrations, the actress made it a point to celebrate with the special kids.

 The atmosphere soon filled with utter joy as Shraddha joined the children.
-Not only, did she shook a leg with the kids on 'Cham Cham', on special request by the kids but the actress also, cut her birthday cake with her spot boy, Raju who also happens to have his birthday today.
-'Cham Cham' finds a very special note in this celebration as it is their favourite song by Shraddha.
+Not only did she shook a leg with the kids on 'Cham Cham', on special request by the kids, but the actress also cut her birthday cake with her spot boy, Raju who also happens to have his birthday today.
+'Cham Cham' finds a very special note in this celebration as it is their favourite one among Shraddha's songs.
 Upon knowing this, Shraddha performed on the track and later, the kids joined in which made it a merry celebration.

-The actress took to her social media and shared a few pictures with the children captioning, "Thankful, grateful & so blessed to have celebrated my birthday with the beautiful kids and senior citizens of Ashadaan - Missionaries of Charity, Byculla 🌸✨🥰💜 "
+The actress took to her social media handles and shared a few pictures with the children captioning, "Thankful, grateful & so blessed to have celebrated my birthday with the beautiful kids and senior citizens of Ashadaan - Missionaries of Charity, Byculla 🌸✨🥰💜 "

 View this post on Instagram